 You must include a research proposal of approximately 500 words in length, outlining the problem, hypothesis or question and the methodology or approach.

 Complete Section A of two copies of the Academic Referee’s Confidential Report forms and forward them to two appropriate referees of your choice.
-If possible the referees should have an informed, personal and professional knowledge of your academic ability and be able to exercise judgment of your research potential. indiccate on your application form who the Referree Report forms have been sent to.
-Academic Referee reports must be returned to email@example.com by 11 August 2017.
+If possible the referees should have an informed, personal and professional knowledge of your academic ability and be able to exercise judgment of your research potential.
+Indicate on your application form who the Referee Report forms have been sent to.
+Academic Referee reports must be returned to firstname.lastname@example.org by 13 August 2018.

 An updated CV outlining your work experience, all research experience, and a full list of cited publications should be included with your application.

-All documents that are submitted electronically should be in English, saved preferably as a PDF and scanned and saved in the correct orientation.
-Please name all document with your family name and document name, for example: name_Transcript, name_publication 1
+All documents must be uploaded via the application portal, and should be in English.
+Please save as a PDF and scan and save in the correct orientation.
+Please name all documents with your family name and document name, for example: name_Transcript, name_publication 1.

 Any questions about the application process should be directed to the Student Finance Office via email at email@example.com